safi-io/SteganographyMessageHider/README.md

 ## 🖼️ Interface Previews

 ### 🏠 Home Page
+This the the page that welcomes you when you start the application.
 ![Home Page](screenshots/homepage.png)

 ### ✏️ Encoding Page
+On this page, You can upload the picture, and write the text you want to hide in the image.
+For Example
+Image: Pakistan Flag
+Text: Pakistan is my Country.
 ![Encoding Page](screenshots/encoding.png)

 ### 📖 Decoding Page
+This page gives you the ability to decode the message by uploading the image.
 ![Decoding Page](screenshots/decoding.png)

 ---